pkkmi/version-2.0-frontend/README.md

 # Andikar AI - Version 2.0 Frontend

-Version 2.0 frontend of Andikar AI Flask frontend application for humanizing AI-generated text with payment processing.
+Version 2.0 frontend of Andikar AI Flask frontend application for humanizing AI-generated text with MongoDB persistence and payment processing.

-## Current Setup
+## Architecture

-This version uses in-memory storage only (MongoDB is disabled) to ensure reliable operation.
-Key features include:
+This application uses a hybrid storage approach:

-- **In-Memory Data Storage**: Fast and reliable storage without external dependencies
+- **Primary Storage**: MongoDB for persistent data storage
-- **Manual Payment Processing**: Simple payment system that works without external APIs
+- **Fallback Storage**: In-memory backup when MongoDB is unavailable
+- **Data Synchronization**: Automatic syncing from in-memory to MongoDB when connection is established
+- **Background Reconnection**: Continuous attempts to reconnect to MongoDB

+## Key Features

+- **MongoDB Integration**: Persistent storage using MongoDB
+- **Payment Processing**: Integration with Lipia payment API with fallback mechanisms
 - **Word Credits System**: Track and manage word usage with a credit-based system
-- **RESTful API Endpoints**: API endpoints for external integration
+- **Resilient Operation**: Application works even when MongoDB is temporarily unavailable
+- **Real-time Status**: Dashboard shows current storage type (MongoDB or In-memory)

 ## Payment System